Running plateaus and their causes

-Runners of all levels go through plateau stages.
-Those times when you run but just don’t seem to get any faster or be able to go any farther.
+Runners of all levels go through plateau stages, those times when you just can’t seem to get any faster or run any farther.
+There are lots of reasons why!
 Sometimes people are happy with their running speeds or distances and don’t feel the need to make any changes.
 Some runners don’t know how to go about making improvements.
 Sometimes injuries require a maintenance mode instead of building mode.
-Winter can make running or motivation hard to maintain.
+Seasonal changes can make running or motivation hard to maintain.
 Sometimes life just gets in the way of focusing on running.
+Here’s how to break out of a running plateau when it happens to you.

-From 2009 through 2012 I was stuck in a running plateau.
+Personal story: I was stuck in a running plateau for three years.
 I ran 3-6 miles 3-5 days a week at an 8-9 minute pace per mile.
 There was nothing wrong with it.
 I was moderately happy with my running, but it felt like I just never got any faster.
 So eventually I took some simple steps to kick things up a notch!
 If you’re an everyday runner who’s also trying to escape a plateau, consider my tips below.

 1. Figure out and set a goal